trlkly/client/README.md

 After having ran the commands above, you should have files created at `dist\qc-ext.user.js` and `dist\qc-ext.min.user.js`.
 These files can be opened in Greasemonkey or Tampermonkey directly.

 Whenever you've made changes and want to incorporate them into the user script, simply run `grunt build` again.

+##### Known issues

+* Does not work in Greasemonkey in Firefox.
+This is a serious problem, but the error message and stack trace given is rather cryptic, and I could not get the native JS debugger nor Firebug to help me with finding the problem.
+Since I don't use Firefox personally, it's not something I'm going to devote a lot of energy to.
+Hopefully, some Firefox wiz comes along and figures out what the issue is.